department-of-veterans-affairs/vets-website/content/pages/faq.md

                     <button class="usa-button-unstyled usa-accordion-button" aria-controls="faq-vetsgov-1" itemprop="name">What's the easiest way to sign in to access all Vets.gov tools? </button>
                     <div id="faq-vetsgov-1" class="usa-accordion-content" itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
                       <div itemprop="text">
-                        <p>Signing in to Vets.gov with your premium <strong>DS Logon</strong> account is the easiest way for you to access most of our tools on Vets.gov.
+                        <p>Signing in to Vets.gov with your existing premium <strong>My Health<em>e</em>Vet</strong> or <strong>DS Logon</strong> account is the easiest way for you to access most of our tools on Vets.gov.
 When you sign in with an existing premium account, you won’t need to verify your identity again.</p>
                       </div>
                     </div>
                   </li>